Barangay MacArthur, Tudela Sea Road, Poro Island, Camotes.

 Please check rates and details directly with the companies in question if you need more recent info.

 Bukilat Cave was named after the a local chieftain Bukilat who once sought refuge in the cave with his people.
 It was also used as a shelter from the Japanese during World War II by the inhabitants of Tudela.
 The cave was developed as a picknick spot by a local priest, who planned to protect it this way.
-Father Jose was a missionary from Holland named Joseph Weirtz.
-During the 1970s and 1980s he held masses at the cave to ensure that it would be well maintained.
+Father Jose was a missionary from Holland named Joseph M.H.
+Weirtz, MSC.
+During the 1970s and 1980s he held masses inside the cave to ensure that it would be well maintained.